 By Giles McGrath | Creative Director

-Do these steps get your creative juices flowing?
+Now that you have all 10 rules are you ready to redesign your mobile website?
 If you want to see all 10 rules now visit our SlideShare account here.